-Essential information and documentation relating to the points on the agenda, subjects discussed at the Board meetings are distributed to the Board members prior to each meeting to allow them to acquiesce such points and related subjects.
+Essential information and documentation relating to the points on the agenda and subjects discussed at the Board meetings are distributed to the Board members prior to each meeting to allow them to address such points and related subjects in a fully informed manner.
 Furthermore, the Corporation will distribute to the Board the necessary and pertinent information on the Corporation, its operations and its finances.